Are iPhones Really Better for Privacy? Comparative Study of iOS and Android Apps: Methodology

-The U.S. is the most prominent jurisdiction for tracker companies.
+The US is the most prominent jurisdiction for tracker companies.
 93.3\% of Android apps and 83.5\% of iOS apps can send data to a US-based company.
 The next most common destinations are China on iOS (9.5\% of iOS apps; 4.8\% on Android) and India on Android (7.45\% of iOS apps; 2.23\% on Android).
 These destinations highlight the global distribution models of both the Apple and Google ecosystem.
 While Google Play has a large user base in India, it is not available in China where instead numerous other app stores compete~\cite{china_2018}.
-Conversely, the Apple App Store is available in China, and the only authorised app marketplace on iOS.
+Conversely, the Apple App Store is available in China, and is the only authorised app marketplace on iOS.
 Germany and Russia are the only other countries whose root tracker companies reach more than 2\% of apps on iOS or Android.

 While we downloaded apps from the UK app store, the most commonly contacted tracking countries are based outside the UK and EU.
 This can give rise to potential violations of EU and UK data protection law, since the exchange of personal data beyond the EU / UK is only legal if special safeguards are put in place, or an \textit{adequacy decision} by the European Commission (or its UK equivalent) exists~\cite{binns2014,binns_third_2018}.
 However, such adequacy decisions do not exist for the three most common jurisdictions of tracker companies, namely the US, China and India.
-In particular, the exchange of data with companies based in countries without an adequacy decision seems similarly widespread on both Android and iOS, according to our data.
+According to our data, the exchange of data with companies based in countries without an adequacy decision seems similarly widespread on both Android and iOS.